mozayed007/mozayed-blog/content/about.md

 ### 😼 | About Me

+- 🌱 I’m currently pursuing: Machine Learning Engineering, and (Cybersecurity (_**self-study**_)).

+- 🛠 I've experienced Freelancing, Online Tutoring, and working on Machine/Deep Learning, NLP, and LLMs projects as a contractor.

+- 🧑🏻‍💻Currently experimenting with PEFT algorithms in domains other than NLP like Computer Vision applications, embedding vector store applications (recommendation engines, RAGs, …etc.), benchmarking and evaluation systems for domain-specific problems.

+ - 🧠 Interested in:
+    - Domain-Specialized AI development:

+        - I want to merge domain knowledge within ML Architectures to develop optimized and efficient AI solutions that won't cost thousands of households electricity usage.
+    - Integration of AI and Cybersecurity:

+        - Whether it's the security/privacy of AI and its solutions or integration of AI in the cybersecurity domain itself.
+    - Interpretability and Alignment of AI :

+        - Anthropic fan in those areas.

+- 🏫 CIE Graduate from UST Zewail City.

 - 🏓 Hobbies:
     - Reading Research Papers, / Watching Podcasts and Interviews.
     - Blogging / Writing Notes on Obsidian on my Hidden Vault. 🥷🏻
     - Anime, MMORPGs, TFT, FPS 🎮.

-- 🌱 I’m currently learning: Machine Learning, AI, NLP, CV, and (Cybersecurity ( ***self-study*** ) ).

-- 🛠  I've experience in Freelancing,  Online Tutoring, Machine/Deep Learning, NLP, and LLMs.

-- 🧑🏻‍💻Currently missing with **Adapters** Checking LoRA, QLoRA,  Punica Multi-Tenant LoRA, experimenting Adapters customizations.  ( I think [LoRAx](https://predibase.com/) will be the next big thing)

- - 🧠 Interested in Domain-Specialized AI development:
-	 - I want to merge domain knowledge within AI Architectures to develop optimized and efficient AI solutions that won't cost thousands of households electricity usage.

-- 🏫  Senior CIE Undergraduate at UST Zewail City.

 ---